To empower and engage Chattanooga's Latino population through advocacy, education, and inclusion.

 As a Youth Homelessness Navigator, Jenny conducts navigation services and works with assigned youth and/or youth-headed families to assess their identified needs and provide referrals, education, assistance, and advocacy.

 Wendy was born in Guatemala and emigrated to Chattanooga as a young child.
 Wendy has been volunteering with La Paz since high school and served as a Social Impact intern during her time as a student at UTC, where she graduated with a degree in Mechanical Engineering from the Honors College.
 During her time involved with La Paz she has grown passionate about the work the organization does.
-As Associate Case Manager Wendy provides short-term case management services and administrative support for the Social Impact department.
+As Student Success & Services Coordinator, Wendy provides short-term case management services and and works with Latino college students providing support resources for success.

 Legal Access Coordinator